hashgraph/hedera-accelerator-defi-dex-ui/README.md

 ## Usage

-The DeFi apps utilize [Vercel Serverless Functions](https://vercel.com/docs/functions/serverless-functions) to communicate with some third party APIs such as IPFS.
+The DeFi apps utilize [Vercel Serverless Functions](https://vercel.com/docs/functions/serverless-functions) to communicate with third-party APIs such as IPFS.
 You will need to install the [Vercel CLI](https://vercel.com/docs/cli) to run the applications.

 ### Run The Application